 The latest advancements in Large Language Models are poised to enhance the current state-of-the-art, offering users increasingly immersive and interactive experiences facilitated by Voice Assistants.
 With the introduction of OpenAI’s released GPT-4 model, a wide range of possibilities arises for leveraging LLMs in the field of voice technology.
 Enhancements in Large Language Models have the potential to enhance the accuracy of speech-to-text systems by comprehending context and predicting likely phrases or sentences.
 This leads to more precise transcriptions of spoken language, benefiting applications such as Voice Assistants, transcription services, and voice commands.

-Conversational AI and voice assistants have improved at communicating with humans across a range of situations.
+AI voice bot solutions have improved at communicating with humans across a range of situations.
 However, voice recognition and natural language understanding aren’t perfect and there is still room to improve.
 For now, experts are innovating to combat a few key challenges, including:

 One of the early expectations from voice assistants was that it would be the younger millennials and Gen Z accepting voice assistants the most.
 However, the older generations (ages 55 and above) seem to like the idea of voice assistants more than the younger generation.
 According to a survey by Think with Google, the adoption rates for voice-activated speakers are surging among baby boomers.
 Google found that 51% of Baby Boomers use voice assistants as an informative companion and not just as a tool to play music or make a quick shopping list.Furthermore, as employees begin using voice-based automation in their workplace, they far likely to adopt the same technologies in their homes and personal lives.
 Therefore, It’s important to understand that customer hesitation doesn’t reflect poorly on your brand.
 Instead, it is an indication of the voice technology gap that is getting smaller every year.